 Unauthorized protest in Bogotá

-But in order to prevent the protest, the tribunal of the region including Bogotá forbid group gathering on April 28 and May 1 in a short notice.
-The medicine council advised against massive gathering for preventing surge of Covid-19 infections while the country is facing its third wave of infections.
-Critics considered it infringed fundamental democratic rights and feared for police violence under these circumstances.
+But in order to prevent the protest, the tribunal of the region that includes Bogotá forbade group gatherings on April 28 and May 1 at the last minute.
+The medicine council advised against massive gatherings to prevent a surge of Covid-19 infections while the country faces its third wave of infections.
+Critics considered it infringed fundamental democratic rights and feared police violence under these circumstances.

-The protests were still held on April 28, and at least 2 deaths have been reported.
+The protests were still held on April 28, and at least two deaths have been reported.

 But other reclamations came along with the tax reform.

 In fact, the Comité Nacional del Paro, an organization defending workers, had already called for protests before the reform was laid out.
-Teachers asks for children to be vaccinated before they can come back to class.
+Teachers ask for children to be vaccinated before returning to class.
 Some are against the use of glyphosate to destroy illegal coca plants, other demands are related to the paramilitary group of ELN.

-In 2019, Colombia had already faced a period of national strike that lasted several days and raised tensions so that Police shot with real bullets on protestors.
+In 2019, Colombia had already faced a period of national strike that lasted several days and raised tensions so much that the police fired at protestors.

 Media sources and useful links: